-There are some circumstances where an individual needs evidence of a cohabitation agreement that has been broken and needs to hire someone to investigate.
+There are some circumstances where an individual needs evidence of a cohabitation agreement that has been broken and needs to hire someone for a cohabitation investigation.
 If the party has no evidence to present to the court of the broken agreement, an investigator gets involved to collect proof of the contract violation.

 Many times cohabitation agreements are set up for the security of dividing property or assets up if the couple decides to split up.
 If they do not adhere to the agreement, then this is where one of the parties would need to seek out a cohabitation investigator to provide proof of violating the contract.